ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 ```

-Once the cli_rm_builder and the target collection repo is cloned in the desired location we can work on the development of our module.
+Once the cli_rm_builder is installed and the target collection repo is cloned in the desired location we can work on the development of our module.
 Using the tool to generate the base-level code with which we proceed.

 ```